Science through Computation Initiative

 This dual focus - on both enhancing existing processes and pioneering new computational methodologies - allows us to work toward both immediate improvements and transformative breakthroughs in how computational science is conducted across disciplines.

-This March, we're bringing our team to the Bay Area for a 2.5-day workshop focused on computational approaches to accelerating scientific discovery.
+This March, we brought our team to the Bay Area for a 2-day workshop focused on computational approaches to accelerating scientific discovery.
 Hosted by our good friends at pebblebed.
-Throughout the workshop, we'll share our insights into computational bottlenecks we've identified across scientific disciplines and demonstrate a suite of open-source tools we've developed for accelerating experimentation.

 Who We Are